getsentry/sentry-docs/src/collections/_documentation/meta/ip-ranges.md

 }
 ```

-## Whitelisting Access via Apache
+## Allowing Access via Apache

-To whitelist access to source maps with Apache you can use this example.
+To allow access to source maps with Apache you can use this example.
 It can either go into your _.htaccess_ or global config.
 This example assumes your source maps live in `/static/dist`:

 ```apache
 <FilesMatch "\.map$">